Aliases for CCR3 Gene

 GeneCards Summary for CCR3 Gene

 CCR3 (C-C Motif Chemokine Receptor 3) is a Protein Coding gene.
-Diseases associated with CCR3 include Folliculotropic Mycosis Fungoides and Hiv-1.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Diseases associated with CCR3 include Folliculotropic Mycosis Fungoides and Aids Dementia Complex.
+Among its related pathways are Akt Signaling and Chemokine Superfamily Pathway: Human/Mouse Ligand-Receptor Interactions.
 GO annotations related to this gene include G-protein coupled receptor activity and C-C chemokine receptor activity.
 An important paralog of this gene is CCR1.

 UniProtKB/Swiss-Prot for CCR3 Gene